-This article originally appeared in Write Away and is reprinted by permission from the writer.
+This article originally appeared in Write Away under the title “Weeping May Endure” and is reprinted here by permission.

-A friend of mine suffered a grave loss this week.
-It stirred up something in me.
+A friend of mine suffered a grave loss three years ago.
+When it happened, it stirred up something in me.
 I do not deny the beauty and compassion and generosity that course through our world, but there is also much malice and hardship and loss.

 We humans give and take.
 We are capable of redeeming love and diabolical hate.
 And because of this, we live in a bicameral world: it is both tragic and beautiful.